MIGIZI Rebuilds, Provides Stable Futures for Native American Youth

 “Opus was a brand-new relationship for MIGIZI," Kelly said.
 “That they invested $100,000, it's amazing.
 We're just really grateful."

-The Opus Foundation® is the corporate foundation for Opus, and is building community for a better tomorrow by supporting projects and programs that make our communities better places to live, work and raise families.
-The Foundation is committed to improving conditions that disproportionately affect historically underinvested individuals and communities by resourcing key focus areas of early childhood education, youth development, workforce development, community revitalization and pressing/emerging needs.
+The Opus Foundation, the corporate foundation for Opus, is building community for a better tomorrow by supporting projects and programs that make our communities better places to live, work and raise families.
+The Foundation is committed to improving conditions that disproportionately affect historically underinvested individuals and communities by focusing on early childhood education, youth development, workforce development and community revitalization.
 Read more about the Foundation's work.
 The Opus Foundation is a separate entity from The Opus Group and is led by its own Board of Directors.